Skip to main content

 Teaching

-I teach freshman modules on Irish, British, and imperial social and cultural history.
-At Sophister level I teach a specialist year-long module on Ireland, Modernity, and Empire and another on History and Fiction.
+I teach fresh modules on Irish, British, and imperial social and cultural history.
+At Sophister level I teach a specialist year-long module on Ireland’s Colonial Legacies and another on History and Fiction.
+I teach an M.Phil module on Consuming History.
 I founded and for many years directed the M.Phil in Public History and Cultural Heritage along with Dr Georgina Laragy.
 In 2015 I won the Provost’s Teaching Award at Trinity College Dublin.

 PhD Supervision